Illia Kyva: 2019–2023

-Prior to the invasion, Kyva had left for Spain.
+One month before the invasion, Kyva had left for Spain, before moving to Russia.
 On 3 March 2022, Kyva was expelled from the party and faction of Opposition Platform — For Life.
-On 6 March 2022, Prosecutor General Iryna Venediktova announced that Kiva was being charged with high treason, as well as infringing on Ukraine's territorial integrity, taking part in Russian war propaganda, and illegal weapons possession.
+On 6 March 2022, Prosecutor General Iryna Venediktova announced that Kyva was being charged with high treason, as well as infringing on Ukraine's territorial integrity, taking part in Russian war propaganda, and illegal weapons possession.

 On 15 March 2022, the Verkhovna Rada deprived Kyva of his mandate as a People's Deputy.

-On 17 April 2022, he called on the Kremlin to launch a nuclear strike on Ukraine from his Telegram account, stating “Zelensky, his entourage and Western curators, are most afraid of a Russian preemptive strike, weapons of mass destruction.
-This is what can put an end to today's confrontation, not only with the Ukrainian authorities, but with the entire West.”
+On 17 April 2022, he wrote about a nuclear strike on Ukraine on his Telegram account, stating: "Zelensky, his entourage and Western curators, are most afraid of a Russian preemptive strike, weapons of mass destruction.
+This is what can put an end to today's confrontation, not only with the Ukrainian authorities, but with the entire West".

 On 18 April 2022, it was reported that Ukraine's State Bureau of Investigations had opened a case of treason against Kyva for involvement in an illegal arrangement with a general of the Russian Armed Forces.

 On 21 April 2022, in an open letter to Russian president Vladimir Putin, Kyva applied for Russian citizenship and political asylum.

-Based on the analysis of videos published on his Telegram account, Ukrainian investigation platform Bihus.Info concluded (on 20 June 2022) that Kyva had settled in the cottage town of Agalarov Estate, near the village Pokrovskoye in Moscow Oblast.
+Based on the analysis of videos published on his Telegram account, Ukrainian investigation platform Bihus.Info concluded on 20 June 2022 that Kyva had settled in the cottage town of Agalarov Estate, near the village Pokrovskoye in Moscow Oblast.

+On 13 November 2023, Kyva was given a 14-year jail sentence in absentia by the Lychakivskyi District Court of Lviv for high treason and calling publicly for the occupation of Ukraine.
+Kyva was also sanctioned by the United Kingdom that year in relation to his actions during the war.

+In Russia, Kyva frequently criticised Ukrainian authorities online and on Russian state television talkshows.